Blissblass/Blissblass/README.md

 <details>
   <summary>Some more facts about me!</summary>
   <ul>
-    <li>⚙️ I like experimenting with mechanical engineering in my spare time!</li>
+    <li>⚙️ I like experimenting with arduinos in my spare time!</li>
     <li>👨🏼‍🍳 One of my other big hobbies is cooking!
 I make a mean chicken alfredo 🍝</li>
+    <li>📖 I also love reading!
+My favourite book is The Neverending Story!
   </ul>
 </details>